 The Leader of the Council, wished to highlight regarding some of the local residents' concerns and acknowledged that some elected members may also share these concerns.
 Members were informed that this report should be seen as an opportunity and it is important the Council listens and assures local residents.
+The homes will be accountable to the Local Authorities and to OFSED.
 Councillor L Smith added that discussions regarding planning permissions for Childrens Homes is taking place with the Department for Education currently.